FTP stands for Functional Threshold Power and you will hear it being used a lot within cycling.

 To determine your FTP, you’ll need to do the FTP test.

 Ask any cyclist about FTP tests and you will likely see their eyes roll or hear a groan or even both as the tests are not pleasant.
 They are essential though, especially if you want to improve your form and fitness.

 What is A FTP Test?

-The FTP test is a structured test and there are several ways to take it.
+The FTP test is structured, and there are several ways to take it.

 While there are other methods, I think the best way to perform an FTP test is by using the format designed by the man himself.

-You will need an indoor trainer or safe road to perform an FTP test along with a power meter and bike computer to collect the data.
+You will need an indoor trainer or safe road to perform an FTP test and a power meter and bike computer to collect the data.

-There are several ways to do a FTP test but the most popular of all is the 20 minutes test.
+There are several ways to do an FTP test, but the most popular is the 20 minutes test.

 The 20 minutes FTP test procedure looks something like this: